 This presentation contains non-GAAP (Generally Accepted Accounting Principles) financial measures, which are intended for supplemental informational purposes only, and should not be considered substitutes for the most directly comparable GAAP measures.
 Management chooses to disclose to investors these non-GAAP financial measures because they provide an additional analytical tool to clarify the results from operations and help to identify underlying trends.
 Additionally, such measures help compare the company's performance on a consistent basis across time periods.
 Management defines EBITDA as net income (loss) before interest expense, interest income, income taxes, depreciation, and amortization.
 Management defines adjusted EBITDA as net income (loss) before interest expense, interest income, income taxes, depreciation and amortization, adjusted for stock-based compensation expense and items not considered as part of the company's normal recurring operations.
-Prior year amounts have been restated to include stock-based compensation expense.
-Management defines adjusted net income (loss) as net income (loss), adjusted for items that affect trends in underlying performance from year to year and are not considered normal recurring operations, including the income tax effect on the adjustments utilizing the effective tax rate.
 Management defines adjusted free cash flow as net cash provided by (used in) operating activities less capital expenditures, adjusted for items not considered as part of the company's normal recurring operations.
 Management chooses to disclose any campus adjustments as direct costs (net of any corporate allocations).
 Management utilizes adjusted figures as performance measures internally for operating decisions, strategic planning, annual budgeting and forecasting.
-For the periods presented, this includes, without limitation, acquisition-related costs for both announced and potential acquisitions, integration costs for completed acquisitions, start-up costs associated with new campus openings and other program expansion, stock-based compensation expense, costs related to the purchase of our campuses, lease accounting adjustments resulting from the purchase of our campuses and our campus consolidation efforts, intangible asset impairment charges, and payments of severance expense for the CEO transition.
-To obtain a complete understanding of the company's performance, these measures should be examined in connection with net income (loss) and net cash provided by (used in) operating activities, determined in accordance with GAAP, as presented in the financial statements and notes thereto included in the annual and guarterly filings with the Securities and Exchange Commission ("SEC").
+For the periods presented, this includes, without limitation, acquisition-related costs for both announced and potential acquisitions, integration costs for completed acquisitions, start-up costs associated with new campus openings and other program expansion, restructuring charges, stock-based compensation expense, costs related to the purchase of our campuses, lease accounting adjustments resulting from the purchase of our campuses and our campus consolidation efforts, intangible asset impairment charges, and payments of severance expense for the CEO transition.
+To obtain a complete understanding of the company's performance, these measures should be examined in connection with net income (loss) and net cash provided by (used in) operating activities, determined in accordance with GAAP, as presented in the financial statements and notes thereto included in the annual and quarterly filings with the Securities and Exchange Commission ("SEC").
 Because the items excluded from these non-GAAP measures are significant components in understanding and assessing UTI's financial performance under GAAP, these measures should not be considered to be an alternative to net income (loss) or net cash provided by (used in) operating activities as a measure of UTI's operating performance or liquidity.
 Exclusion of items in the non-GAAP presentation should not be construed as an inference that these items are unusual, infrequent or non-recurring.
 Other companies, including other companies in the education industry, may define and calculate non-GAAP financial measures differently than we do, limiting their usefulness as a comparative measure across similarly titled performance measures presented by other companies.
 A reconciliation of the historical non-GAAP financial measures to the most directly comparable GAAP measures is included in the following slides.

-Information reconciling forward-looking adjusted EBITDA, adjusted net (loss) income and adjusted free cash flow to the most directly comparable GAAP financial measure is unavailable to the company without unreasonable effort.
-The company is not able to provide a quantitative reconciliation of forward-looking adjusted EBITDA, adjusted net (loss) income or adjusted free cash flow to the most directly comparable GAAP financial measure because certain items required for such reconciliation are uncertain, outside of the company's control and/or cannot be reasonably predicted, including but not limited to the provision for (benefit from) income taxes.
+Information reconciling forward-looking adjusted EBITDA and adjusted free cash flow to the most directly comparable GAAP financial measure is unavailable to the company without unreasonable effort.
+The company is not able to provide a quantitative reconciliation of forward-looking adjusted EBITDA or adjusted free cash flow to the most directly comparable GAAP financial measure because certain items required for such reconciliation are uncertain, outside of the company's control and/or cannot be reasonably predicted, including but not limited to the provision for (benefit from) income taxes.
 Preparation of such reconciliation would require a forward-looking statement of income and statement of cash flows prepared in accordance with GAAP, and such forward-looking financial statements are unavailable to the company without unreasonable effort.